slitzer/4Ears/README.md

 4. Visit `http://localhost:7210` in your browser and start uploading files.

 Uploaded media and transcripts are stored under `app/data` with metadata in `db/db.sqlite3`.
 The web interface lists every past transcription and allows downloading the generated text.

+If an `OPENAI_API_KEY` is provided (or a local Ollama server is configured) you can request summaries for completed transcripts directly from the UI.
+Choose one of the summary modes and the server will queue the job in the background.

 ## Project Layout